 1.3.
 Case mismatches and resumption

 Polish który-relatives show a mismatch between the cases assigned to the external and the internal head, regardless of the position occupied by the two heads, as can be seen in (6).
-The head noun tę kobietę ‘this woman’ is assigned accusative case in the matrix clause, being a direct object direct of the verb spotkałem ‘I-met’, whereas the relative pronoun in the embedded clause bears nominative case, occupying the subject position of the relative clause.
+The head noun tę kobietę ‘this woman’ is assigned accusative case in the matrix clause, being a direct object of the verb spotkałem ‘I-met’, whereas the relative pronoun in the embedded clause bears nominative case, occupying the subject position of the relative clause.
 Example (6b) shows the opposite situation, in which the external head is a nominative subject and the internal head is an object bearing accusative case.
 This observation has been used to argue against the raising analysis of który-relatives (Borsley 1997), since one chain can be assigned only one Case (Chomsky 1982).

 (6) a.
 Spotkałem tą kobietę, która przyszła do ciebie wczoraj.
 I.met thisACC womanACC whoNOM came to you yesterday